BlindexDAO/locking-contract/docs/BDLockingContract.md

 The BDLockingContract is used to hold funds given for a certain amount of time with a cliff period.
-There is also an option for the owner of the contract to withdraw back all the still locked funds - this option exists to allow a DAO/the owner to change the decision on the amount of locked funds at any time.
+There is also an option for the owner of the contract to withdraw back all the still locked funds - this option exists to allow a DAO/the owner to change the decision on the amount of locked funds during the cliff period.
+After that, the DAO cannot change the allocation to the team.
 Once the cliff period is over, any of the defined beneficiaries can invoke the release() function which will split the freed funds fairly between all the beneficiaries.

 ### `onlyBeneficiary()`